 This one-day class is intended to prepare the expecting couple for the birth of their baby.
-Knowledge is power, and a better understanding of the birth process will allow a couple to enter childbirth more relaxed, confident and empowered.
-Read more.
+Knowledge is power, and a better understanding of the birth process will allow a couple to enter childbirth more relaxed, confident, and empowered.

 Women today spend half their lives in menopause.
 Menopause is a natural transition but the loss of ovarian function heralds an acceleration of the aging process.
 In particular, menopausal women note cognitive dysfunction often describing difficulties with memory and focus.
 They may experience bone loss, cardiovascular disease and menopausal symptoms like hot flashes and night sweats.

 Your provider has given you a prescription for birth control.
 Birth control pills and vaginal ring use can help improve menstrual cramps, reduce menstrual flow, help PMS, improve acne, regulate your periods, reduce your risk for ovarian and uterine cancer, relieve perimenopausal symptoms and prevent pregnancy.

 The Pap test is known as a screening test because it helps identify people who need further evaluation.
 The Pap test can detect changes in the cells of the cervix at an early stage.
 For most women, a Pap test done each year starting at age 21 is the best screening method for finding changes in the cervix.

 There is increasing evidence that supports a link between ZIKA virus infection during pregnancy and adverse pregnancy and birth outcomes, including pregnancy loss, microcephaly, and brain and eye abnormalities.

 Watch our 30 second spot in the March of Dimes “Labor of Love” video and why you should wait 39 weeks for your child-birth.